 False Accusations

-Unfortunately, too many people are willing to lie and falsely accuse others of horrible crimes.
-This happens for many reasons… Maybe it’s an act of revenge or perhaps it’s about gaining leverage?
-And sometimes it’s about monetary incentives.
+Unfortunately, too many people are willing to lie and falsely accuse others of serious crimes.
+This happens for many reasons: perhaps as an act of revenge, to gain leverage, or sometimes for monetary incentives.

-Our criminal justice system uses paid informants and jailhouse snitches to prosecute crime all the time.
-Although this utilizes testimony and information from known criminals, it often yields accurate results.
-But, as innocence projects have discovered, there are many times when informants implicate the innocent by fabricating evidence.
+Our criminal justice system routinely uses paid informants and jailhouse snitches to help prosecute crime.
+While these witnesses are often criminals themselves, their testimony can yield accurate results.
+However, as innocence projects have discovered, informants sometimes implicate the innocent by fabricating evidence.

-During a criminal trial, the prosecution is supposed to disclose any incentives that might entice such witnesses.
-This allows juries to evaluate the sincerity of their testimony.
-Incentives are not limited to cash.
-Jailhouse snitches can be rewarded with extra privileges in prison, a reduced sentence, and/or favorable mentions during parole hearings.
+During a criminal trial, the prosecution is supposed to disclose any incentives that might influence such witnesses.
+This allows juries to evaluate the credibility of their testimony.
+Incentives are not limited to cash; jailhouse snitches can receive extra privileges in prison, reduced sentences, or favorable mentions during parole hearings.

 Written by: